yaowenqiang/postgres_advanced_sql_queries_and_data_analysis/NOTES.md

 + A View is a vrtual table
 + A view is a Logical table representing data from underlying tables
 + A view is defined based on ore or more tables known as base tables
-+ A view itself does not store data physically except for materialzied views
++ A view itself does not store data physically except for materializied views

 ## Benefits of Views